Kowshiks/ROS-Publisher-Subscriber-Protocol/README.md

 ## Control

-For controller library called ROS Controller is used
+For controller, the library called ROS Controller is used.

 To activate the moving joint of the robot.